Tiered vs Flat-Rate Subscription Database Design

 );

-Step 4: Add subscription_usage table with id, subscription_id, meter_id, quantity, and recorded_at for tiered evaluation.
+Step 4: Add subscription_usage table for tiered evaluation.

 CREATE TABLE subscription_usage (